A small powder room is great.

 The tile matches the wall to create a visually seamless appearance.
 And it goes all the way up to the ceiling in the shower and doesn’t stop short.

-The contrast in the room is in the cabinet and mirror, which causes them to stand out and the walls to recede.
+The contrast in the room is in the cabinet, which causes them to stand out and the walls to recede.

 We did a beautiful shampoo niche in the shower to store bathing products and we ditched a linen closet built of sheetrock walls for the lovely cabinet you see in the image.

 These bathrooms in the images here are luxury bathrooms although some started out as quite small and cramped.

 While some may not seem small to you, they nevertheless employ the same principles used to make bathrooms appear larger and more spacious.
 These same tips can be used to work in smaller, tinier bathrooms.